oddbird/oddsite/content/docs/sample.rst

   - text: 'Another Great quote.'
     name: 'Some Client'
     slug: 'great'
+wrapped:
+  - title: 'Wrapping Sample'
+    icon: 'map'
+    text: |
+      How we can use YAML front matter to format things like examples.

+      .. wrap:: figure
+        :class: text-sample

+        **This is a block wrapped in bold markdown** *This is italic but it doesn't have to be.* Regular text is A-OK here as well.
 summary: |
   This is that short summary that appears on archive pages and as the default summary when shared on social media.